Reporter gene

-In molecular biology, a reporter gene (often simply reporter) is a gene that researchers attach to a regulatory sequence of another gene of interest in bacteria, cell culture, animals or plants.
-Such genes are called reporters because the characteristics they confer on organisms expressing them are easily identified and measured, or because they are selectable markers.
-Reporter genes are often used as an indication of whether a certain gene has been taken up by or expressed in the cell or organism population.
+Reporter genes are molecular tools widely used in molecular biology, genetics, and biotechnology to study gene function, expression patterns, and regulatory mechanisms.
+These genes encode proteins that produce easily detectable signals, such as fluorescence, luminescence, or enzymatic activity, allowing researchers to monitor cellular processes in real-time.
+Reporter genes are often fused to regulatory sequences of genes of interest, enabling scientists to analyze promoter activity, transcriptional regulation, and signal transduction pathways.
+Common reporter gene systems include green fluorescent protein (GFP), β-galactosidase (lacZ), luciferase, and chloramphenicol acetyltransferase (CAT), each offering distinct advantages depending on the experimental application.
+Their versatility makes reporter genes invaluable in fields such as drug discovery, gene therapy, and synthetic biology.

-Common reporter genes
+Common reporters

 To introduce a reporter gene into an organism, scientists place the reporter gene and the gene of interest in the same DNA construct to be inserted into the cell or organism.
 For bacteria or prokaryotic cells in culture, this is usually in the form of a circular DNA molecule called a plasmid.
 For viruses, this is known as a viral vector.
 It is important to use a reporter gene that is not natively expressed in the cell or organism under study, since the expression of the reporter is being used as a marker for successful uptake of the gene of interest.